jeetsukumaran/archipelago/README.md

     $ archipelago-profile-trees.py --help

+This program takes as its input one or more trees, in either Newick, Nexus or NeXML format, with trait and geographical data encoded in the labels as described above.
+Options are available to specify the parameters that will be estimated.
 The output of the program will be a CSV (comma-separated value) file, with a single row for each tree passed in as output, and the columns the data fields.